-Judicial Procedures for Cases of Academic Dishonesty in the School of Nursing and Health Sciences
+15. Judicial Procedures for Cases of Academic Dishonesty in the School of Nursing and Health Sciences c.
+Report the findings to the Baccalaureate Program Director and the appropriate Selection and Progression Committee chair.

-The instructor, on becoming aware of a possible instance of academic dishonesty, shall:

-- 1. Notify the student of the charge against him or her. - 2.Report the findings to the Baccalaureate Program Director and the appropriate Selection and Progression Committee chair.
+- a.
+The instructor, on becoming aware of a possible instance of academic dishonesty, shall: - b.
+Notify the student of the charge against him or her.

+d.
 A student or staff or faculty member who has knowledge of academic dishonesty should report this knowledge to the instructor of the course and to the appropriate committee chair.

-The dean, on receipt of the instructor's report, shall:

-- 1. Convene a meeting with the instructor and student. - 2.
-Evaluate the instructor's evidence and hear the student's response. - 3.
-Determine if an infraction has occurred and if so, the appropriate penalty, taking into consideration the instructor's recommendations. - 4.
-Inform the student of their right to appeal. - 5.
-Inform and provide a written copy of the final report to the Dean of Students and University Dean in the Office of the Provost. - 6.
-Keep appropriate records of each case to its completion.
+- e.
+The Baccalaureate Program Director, on receipt of the instructor's report, shall: - Convene a meeting with the instructor and student. - i.
+Evaluate the instructor's evidence and hear the student's response. - ii.
+Determine if an infraction has occurred and if so, the appropriate penalty, taking into consideration the instructor's recommendations. - 1. iv.Inform the student of their right to appeal. - iii.
+Inform and provide a written copy of the final report to the Dean of the School of Nursing and Health Sciences and the Dean of Students and University Dean in the Office of the Provost. - 1. vi.Keep appropriate records of each case to its completion.

-Repercussions
+16.Repercussions

+a.
 One or more of the following penalties may be imposed once academic dishonesty has been confirmed (previous infractions will be considered in the imposition of such penalties):

-- A record of the infraction placed in the student's permanent record file. - A failing grade on the examination, paper, or project. - A failing grade in the course. - Exclusion from participation in the athletic, musical, and other extra-curricular programs of the University. - Suspension from the University for an appropriate period. - Dismissal from the University.
+- i.
+A record of the infraction placed in the student's permanent record file. - ii.
+A failing grade on the examination, paper, or project. - iii.
+A failing grade in the course. - iv.
+Exclusion from participation in the athletic, musical, and other extra-curricular programs of the University. - v.
+Dismissal from the Baccalaureate Nursing Program. - vi.
+Suspension from the University for an appropriate period. - vii.
+Dismissal from the University.

+b.
 The student may:

-- 1.Accept the decision and the penalty - 2.
+- i.
+Accept the decision and the penalty - ii.
 Appeal the decision in writing to the appropriate Selection and Progression Committee.
-The appeal must come within two weeks of the decision.
+The appeal must come within five days of the decision.

+c.
 Following the second decision of the Selection and Progression Committee the student may:

-- 1.Accept the decision and the penalty. - 2.
+i.
+Accept the decision and the penalty.

+ii.
 Appeal the decision in writing to the Office of the Dean of the School of Nursing and Health Sciences.
-The appeal must come within two weeks of notice of the decision.
+The appeal must come within five days of notice of the decision.

-The Dean of the School of Nursing may:
+d.
+The Dean of the School of Nursing and Health Sciences may:

-- Reverse the decision and dismiss the case. - Confirm the decision and the penalty imposed.
+- i.
+Reverse the decision and dismiss the case. - ii.
+Confirm the decision and the penalty imposed. - iii.
 Confirm the decision and alter the penalty.

-The student may:
+e.The student may:

-- Accept the decision of the Dean of the School of Nursing. - Appeal to the Academic Judicial Committee.
+- i.
+Accept the decision of the Dean of the School of Nursing. - ii.
+Appeal the decision to the University Dean within five days of notice of the Dean of the School of Nursing and health Sciences decision.